Sleep spindle

 Research supports that spindles (sometimes referred to as "sigma bands" or "sigma waves") play an essential role in both sensory processing and long term memory consolidation.
 Until recently, it was believed that each sleep spindle oscillation peaked at the same time throughout the neocortex.
 It was determined that oscillations sweep across the neocortex in circular patterns around the neocortex, peaking in one area, and then a few milliseconds later in an adjacent area.
 It has been suggested that this spindle organization allows for neurons to communicate across cortices.
 The time scale at which the waves travel at is the same speed it takes for neurons to communicate with each other.
+Doubts, however, remain whether a link exists between sleep spindles and memory with a recent meta-review of 53 studies concluding that "there is no relationship between sleep spindles and memory, and thus it is unlikely that sleep spindles are indeed generally implicated in learning and plasticity".

 Although the function of sleep spindles is unclear, it is believed that they actively participate in the consolidation of overnight declarative memory through the reconsolidation process.
 The density of spindles has been shown to increase after extensive learning of declarative memory tasks and the degree of increase in stage 2 spindle activity correlates with memory performance.

 Among other functions, spindles facilitate somatosensory development, thalamocortical sensory gating, synaptic plasticity, and offline memory consolidation.
 Sleep spindles closely modulate interactions between the brain and its external environment; they essentially moderate responsiveness to sensory stimuli during sleep.
 Recent research has revealed that spindles distort the transmission of auditory information to the cortex; spindles isolate the brain from external disturbances during sleep.
 Another study found that re-exposure to olfactory cues during sleep initiate reactivation, an essential part of long term memory consolidation that improves later recall performance.
 Spindles generated in the thalamus have been shown to aid sleeping in the presence of disruptive external sounds.
 A correlation has been found between the amount of brainwave activity in the thalamus and a sleeper's ability to maintain tranquility.
 Spindles play an essential role in both sensory processing and long term memory consolidation because they are generated in the TRN.

 During sleep, these spindles are seen in the brain as a burst of activity immediately following muscle twitching.
 Researchers think the brain, particularly in the young, is learning about what nerves control what specific muscles when asleep.

 Sleep spindle activity has furthermore been found to be associated with the integration of new information into existing knowledge as well as directed remembering and forgetting (fast sleep spindles).